Lockdown sees a spike in fake news being shared in SA

 On news of his alleged passing, Sooliman cautioned against gossip and the tarnishing of people's reputation when forwarding unverified information.

+“When you are in the middle of a crisis.
+This is unacceptable.
+It causes distraction.
+People have to check and verify information.”

-Professor in the Department of Journalism at Stellenbosch University Lizette Rabe said in times that we currently find ourselves in, conspiracy theories and misinformation thrive.
+Professor in the Department of Journalism at Stellenbosch University, Lizette Rabe in the [email protected] Stellenbosch University podcast: Stemming the tide of fake news, said in times that we currently find ourselves in, conspiracy theories and misinformation, thrives.

 “There's a school of thought that argues we should not refer to fake news, because it gives fake the status of news, whereas it must simply be fake information or disinformation."